2008 Summer Olympics torch relay: International and HK/Macau leg

 refused to participate saying "she doesn't want to run in the event as ‘caged woman’."
 On April 15, Bollywood actress Soha Ali Khan pulled out of the Olympic torch relay, citing “very strong personal reasons”.

 On April 16, a protest was organised in Delhi "against Chinese repression in Tibet", and was broken up by the police.

 Thailand: The April 18 relay through Bangkok was the Olympic flame's first visit to Thailand.
 The relay covered just over 10 km, and included Bangkok's Chinatown.
 The torch was carried past Democracy Monument, Chitralada Palace and a number of other city landmarks.
 M.R.
 Narisa Chakrabongse, Green World Foundation (GWF) chairwoman, withdrew from the torch-running ceremony, protesting against China's actions in Tibet.
 Several hundred protesters were present, along with Olympic supporters.

 Thai authorities threatened to arrest foreign protesters and ban them from future entry into Thailand.
 A coalition of Thai human rights groups announced that it would organise a "small demonstration" during the relay, and several hundred people did indeed take part in protests, facing Beijing supporters.
-Intended torchbearer Mom Rajawongse Narissara Chakrabongse boycotted the relay, to protest against China's actions in Tibet.
 In Bangkok, students told the media that the Chinese Embassy provided them with transportation and gave them shirts to wear.

 Malaysia: The event was held in the capital city, Kuala Lumpur, on April 21.
 The 16.5 km long-relay began from the historic Independence Square, passed in front of several city landmarks before coming to an end at the iconic Petronas Twin Towers.
 Among the landmarks the Olympic flame passed next to were the Parliament House, National Mosque, KL Tower and Merdeka Stadium.
 A team of 1000 personnel from the Malaysian police Special Action Squad guarded the event and escorted the torchbearers.
 The last time an Olympic torch relay was held in Malaysia was the 1964 Tokyo edition.

 A group of youths surrounded a suspected Tibet supporter demonstrating during the torch relay in Kuala Lumpur.

 Just days before the relay supporters of Falun Gong demonstrated in front of the Chinese embassy in the Malaysian capital.
 As many as 1,000 personnel from the special police unit were expected to be deployed on the day of the relay.
 A Japanese family with Malaysian citizenship and their 5-year-old child who unfurled a Tibetan flag were hit by a group of Chinese nationals with plastic air-filled batons and heckled by a crowd of Chinese citizens during the confrontation at Independence Square where the relay began, and the Chinese group shouted: "Taiwan and Tibet belong to China."
 Later during the day, the Chinese volunteers forcefully took away placards from two other Malaysians protesting at the relay.
 One of the protesting Malaysian was hit in the head.